a2liu/aps-test-cases/README.md

 #### Examples

-If your file is at `.home/aliu/code/aps/hw3/Polish.java`
+If your source file is at `/home/aliu/code/aps/hw3/Polish.java`

 ```
-python3
+python3 test.py /home/aliu/code/aps/hw3/Polish.java
 ```

+will compile the program and run it using standard input.